-‘Arrow’ Is About To Begin It’s Eighth Season Which Will Also Be It’s Last
+‘Arrow’ Is About To Begin Its Eighth Season Which Will Also Be Its Last

 On Wednesday afternoon, TV Line revealed that the eighth season will not actually be a full one as it will have just 10 episodes to finish things out.
 The official announcement was made by lead Stephen Amell on Twitter before also doing a Facebook Live video to offer up additional details.

 During that live broadcast, Amell said that he believes when he’s done, he won’t actually be gone.
-This could mean that he will make cameo appearances on some of the other DCEU shows in some form of another crossover.
+This could mean that he will make cameo appearances on some of the other DCEU shows in some form or another crossover.

 Playing Oliver Queen has been the greatest professional experience of my life… but you can’t be a vigilante forever.